Thomas Inskip, 1st Viscount Caldecote: Political and legal career

 Inskip was referred to in the book Guilty Men by Michael Foot, Frank Owen and Peter Howard (writing under the pseudonym 'Cato'), published in 1940 as an attack on public figures for their failure to re-arm and their appeasement of Nazi Germany.

 Family

 Lord Caldecote married Lady Augusta Helen Elizabeth, daughter of David Boyle, 7th Earl of Glasgow and widow of Charles Lindsay Orr-Ewing, in 1914.
 He died in October 1947, aged 71, and was succeeded by his son, Robert (Robin) Andrew in the viscountcy.
 Lady Caldecote died in May 1967, aged 90.

+In popular culture

+In the 1981 Granada Television series Lady Killers, Inskip was played by Noel Johnson in an episode entitled "The Darlingest Boy".